Updated: Jun 25

 I was leery of the quality of this product.
 AtGames doesn't exactly have a sterling reputation in regards to quality control.
 In fact, Sega stopped working with the company after its handling of Sega Genesis titles on a console similar to the Flashback Legends.
 AtGames is best known for their Atari Flashback console, a proven seller since 2011.
-The company name also looks like a typo, which is why I didn't use it in the headline.
+The company name also looks like a typo.

 But I ended up buying the unit anyway, because I'm a sucker for Data East games, and the Legends Flashback has a slew of them.
 Sadly, one of these is all but unplayable.
 (We'll get to that.)
 But overall, I was very impressed with the content on this system.
 It's made up mostly of arcade games, and some are quite obscure.
 While you've still got your Dig-Dug, Mappy and the like, this is not the typical "classic game compilation," and that's a refreshing change.